MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

 4. For **Select the default label**, select one of the labels, such as **General**.

     The **General** label is one of the default labels that Azure Information Protection can create for you.
-This step is covered in the [Create and publish labels](quickstart-viewpolicy.md#create-and-publish-labels) section from the quickstart.
+This step is covered in the [Create and publish labels](quickstart-viewpolicy.md#create-and-publish-labels) section from the quickstart to add Azure Information Protection to the Azure portal.

 5. For **Users must provide justification to set a lower classification label, remove a label, or remove protection**, set this option to **On** if it is not already.